ergogen/ergogen-docs/docs/points.md

 We start with a `zones` clause, under which we can define the individual, named zones.

 ### `anchor`
-Anchors are used to, well, anchor the zone to something.
+Anchors are used to anchor and shift zones around an origin
 #### `ref`
 An anchor has `[0, 0]` origin with a 0 degree orientation by default, but it can be changed to any other pre-existing point using `ref`. *(Consequently, the first zone can't use a ref, because there isn't any yet.)*